 You can turn your house into a model home with a combination of home staging, curb appeal, and attention-to-detail, showcasing your home's best features and every square inch of space.
 The best part is, you don't need to spend a lot of money to prepare your home for an open house.
 We wanted to share a few of our best tips that you can do yourself.

 As you may have heard in the past, staged homes often sell for more money and quicker than those homes that aren’t staged.
-But working with a home stager can get expensive fast.
-Here are some easy steps that you can take to make your home look like it was professionally staged.
+My stager will give you professional advice and easy steps that you can take to get your home ready for her final touches.

 When people think of home staging, they often think of adding various items to the home.
 But actually, the best stagers know how to do more with less.